Difference Between Equity and Shares

 What is Equity?

 Equity basically means the ownership stake in the company.
-Equity, in layman’s term, means ownership capital or net worth after repayment of all the debts.
+In layman’s term it means ownership capital or net worth after repayment of all the debts.
 Equity investments are generally bought with the expectation to enjoy the price appreciation and to grasp the opportunity to enjoy the increase in value.
 It provides the cushion of a benefit of ownership as well as its utility in day to day life.

 What is Shares?